Abhi-coder722/Data-Structures-and-Algorithms/README.md

 3) peek(): Returns the top object of the Queue without removing it.<br>
 NOTE:  The mentioned operations are the most important ones but we can also have other operations like size() and all.

+<br>The most useful example of stact and queue is Type Conversion i.e. Infix to Postfix Conversion.

 ---
 ### :man_technologist: Chapter-3: